Negarasu/ASLUM.py/README.md

   ```

 ### Requirements for Installing Packages
+The code has been tested and may require environment-specific adjustments by users.
 Before installing ASLUM.py, ensure you meet the following requirements:

 - **Python**: Make sure you have Python installed and available from the command line.
 You can check this by running: